DidoMarchet/scss-utopia/README.md

+# scss-utopia: quickly master scss  responsive and fluid rules

 :book: From [https://en.wiktionary.org/wiki/utopia](https://en.wiktionary.org/wiki/utopia)
 > **utopia**
 >
 > _A world in which everything and everyone works in perfect harmony._

-:waning_crescent_moon: Css (Scss) is not an exact science and manage easily fluid and responsive styles in perfect harmony with designer's vision (IMHO) is utopia.
+:waning_crescent_moon: Css is not an exact science and managing easily fluid and responsive styles in perfect harmony with designer's vision (IMHO) is utopia.

-:waning_gibbous_moon: Is for that purpose [scss-utopia](https://www.npmjs.com/package/scss-utopia) was created: cover **most developer needs**  in terms of typography, spacing and sizes ([...]) in the simplest and automated possible way!
+:waning_gibbous_moon: For that purpose [scss-utopia](https://www.npmjs.com/package/scss-utopia) was created: covering **most developer needs**  in terms of typography, spacing and sizes ([...]) in the simplest and automated possible way!

 ### Table of content:
 - [Breakpoints](#breakpoints)